backmesh/site/docs/intro.md

 - [x] Supabase
 - [x] Firebase

-Leave a comment on [Discord](https://discord.backmesh.com) if your provider or LLM API is not supported.
+Leave a comment on [Discord](https://discord.backmesh.com) if your authentication provider is not supported or LLM API needs a specific access controls.

-## LLM Analytics without SDKs
+## API Usage per user without SDKs

-Backmesh will automatically instrument LLM requests to let you understand LLM API usage across your users e.g. error rates, costs, response times across models, etc. Please leave a comment on [Discord](https://discord.backmesh.com) with more information about what LLM API endpoints you are using and what analytics you would like to see.
+Backmesh will automatically instrument all requests to let you understand API usage across your users e.g. error rates, costs, response times, etc. Please leave a comment on [Discord](https://discord.backmesh.com) with more information about what API endpoints you are using and what analytics you would like to see.

 ## Hosting Options

 Backmesh is open source and can be [self hosted](/docs/selfhost) in your own Cloudflare account which includes a generous free tier.
 We also offer a hosted [SaaS](https://app.backmesh.com) with different [pricing plans](/pricing).
-LLM API analytics are displayed in the SaaS dashboard only though.
+API analytics are displayed in the SaaS dashboard only though.

 ## Tutorials